parrt/msds501/labs/hello.md

 # A first taste of Python tools

+The goal of this lab is to get a taste of the commandline, make sure that you can execute Python scripts, and start using Jupyter notebooks.
+You can also check out chapter [Development Tools](https://mlbook.explained.ai/tools.html) from [The mechanics of machine learning](https://mlbook.explained.ai).

 ## Launch a commandline app

 Launch `Terminal.app` (Mac) or whatever the `bash` or `zsh` *terminal*, *shell*, or *commandline prompt* program is on your flavor of UNIX.
 You should see a blinking cursor and a `$` prompt, possibly with the current working directory to the left of the `$` prompt: